geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 Who loves the widow's and the orphan's cry, Might find one grief to cloud his victory; Nor farther had our sated rage pursued, Nor stain'd one sword in unoffending blood; Then fear not for your captive, none," he cried, " Dares doubt the spotless faith of Almahide."
 That dreadful name which oft had spread despair Through marshall'd ranks, now silenced every fear. ίζ Enough," the monarch said, distrust and shame Ply from her presence^—I forbear to blame.
 And you, brave Christians! let your valiant Lord Forego his fears, and trust an Arab's word.
 We fight as sovereigns, not as fiends, to gain Or guard our faith, our glory, and our reign.
 Revenge we love, yet boast our hearts have wou A generous spark from yon all-bounteous sun; And by that only God, whose ruling will Perchance for good designs this seeming ill, By highest heaven, where saints and angels dwell, By the dread bridge and endless flames of hell, To England's King an Arab's faith I plight To bring the Princess with the orient light."
 950 He spoke, and from the scene of contest leads, Abash'd and sad young Aladin proceeds;
 While Gaul's proud maid her rival lingering view'd, And curs'd the sword that fail'd to shed her blood.
 Oh í if our will such baleful power could give, No mortal eye might meet that glance and live.
 But Hermesind, whose vanity was still Her beacon-light, that led to good or ill -, Graceful before her brave preserver knelt, Pour'd all her thanks, and more than all she felt.
 960 Oh! who could hear unmoved, of mortal mould, Such gratitude, so eloquently told In tones so sweet, from lips of hue so bright, Such glowing cheeks, and eyes of liquid light!
 Yet if slight waving of the warrior's crest, Or silken scarf, some rebel thoughts confest, His words were calm and few.—" T'was knighthood's care, Her boast, her oath, to guard and aid the fair, T'was duty and no more."— " Yet hear," she said, " Nor deem that guile inspires a simple maid, 970 Or curious folly, if I fain would know, To whom my life, or more than life, I owe?
 Whate'er the cause that makes thee court disguise, My lips shall guard the trust my heart will prize, Safe as the wealth to caves of ocean given, Nor breathed, save in my orisons to heaven; Those orisons which call its saints to save, For deathless fame, the generous and the brave."
 In swifter beat the heaving scarf appear'd, The murmur of preluding speech was heard; 980 When, as by some mistrustful thought inspired, He bowed a mute refusal, and retired.
 Baffled again, her angry feelings rise, And lightnings flash indignant from her eyes, They glance upon Ricardo's pallid face, And all again is gentleness and grace.
 Devoted more, but less by fortune blest, Still the fall'n tree his wounded limbs opprest.
 Who knew like her each fascinating art, In dreams of heaven to lap the willing heart!
 990 Her eyes shone bright in tears, her tender hand Was gentlest, first, to fix each needful band; Nor her warm thanks with less of nature came, Though often check'd, as if by virgin shame; Or fear to raise,—since love to hope is prone— Hopes that her calmer reason might disown.
 Drest by such hands could wounds forbear to close, Could heart so happy vainly court repose?
 As on his couch a lingering moon he lay, Bright rainbow visions wiled its lapse away.
 1090 His was a courteous soul, whose livelier powers Could gild the stream of pleasure's social hours; But 'twas a radiance cold and rarely given, Like gleams of sunshine on December's heaven.
 Sweet were his songs, and framed with tuneful art To soothe or soften, not to raise the heart; While love, which fires the proud to arduous deeds In his mild breast its native sadness feeds.
 Yet ne'er had pleasure spread such halcyon calm, Ne'er seem'd his hours so redolent of balm, 1010 As now, though oft to thrilling pangs a prey— (Unheeded pangs)—for still with every day She came, like some angelic guest, to bring To his exhausted thoughts another spring.
 Short was her stay, by modesty restrain'd, Yet like soft fragrance on his soul remain'd Some look, some motion, as she left the tent, Some word or tone, as o'er his couch she bent.
 He longs for strength, for her to fight, to die; He trembles lest his dream of bliss should fly.

-1020,END OF BOOK VIU.
+<a id="notes01"></a>
+# Notes

-## Notes
+## Book I

-BOOK I.

 Note (a), page 8, line 42. *Alkarmel, fellest of Messiah’s foes*.